ppad-tech/sha256/README.md

 ![](https://img.shields.io/badge/license-MIT-brightgreen)
 [![](https://img.shields.io/badge/haddock-sha256-lightblue)](https://docs.ppad.tech/sha256)

-A pure Haskell implementation of SHA-256 and HMAC-SHA256 on strict and lazy ByteStrings, as specified by RFC's [6234][r6234] and [2104][r2104].
+A Haskell implementation of SHA-256 and HMAC-SHA256 on strict and lazy ByteStrings, as specified by RFC's [6234][r6234] and [2104][r2104], that uses ARM SHA2 intrinsics when available.

 ## Usage